PhrantiK/hassio-addons/letsdnsocloud/README.md

   - Sign up for free account.
   - Add your base domain (no need to create any DNS records).
   - Make a note of the CloudFlare name servers.
+  - Option 1: Set the free SSL option under the crypto menu to "Full (strict)" and enable Universal SSL.
-  - Optional: Turn off the free SSL option under the Crypto menu (SSL to Off & Disable Universal SSL).
+  - Option 2: Turn off the free SSL option under the Crypto menu (SSL to Off & Disable Universal SSL).

 ### 2. Domain Registrar
   - Change nameservers for your domain to point to Cloudflare.